oneapi-src/oneTBB/doc/GSG/before_beginning_and_example.rst

 Example
 *******

-Below you can find a typical example for a |short_name| algorithm.
+Below you can find, a typical example for a |short_name| algorithm.
 The sample calculates a sum of all integer numbers from 1 to 100.

 .. code:: cpp